Sanctuary of Saint Rose of Lima

-The Sanctuary of Saint Rose of Lima (Santuario de Santa Rosa de Lima) is a sanctuary dedicated to Saint Rose of Lima (born Isabel Flores de Oliva).
+The Sanctuary of Saint Rose of Lima (Santuario de Santa Rosa de Lima), also known as Santa Rosa de los Padres, is a sanctuary dedicated to Saint Rose of Lima (born Isabel Flores de Oliva).
 It is located in the remains of Oliva's house, including the well used by the family, which serves as a highlight of the convent among visitors.

 Because it was the residence of Rose of Lima and her family, it is also the location of the miracles attributed to her.

+History

 The sanctuary was inaugurated on August 24, 1992, after being remodeled.
 It also features a painting of the Saint carried by Miguel Grau among the Huáscar.

+The Hospital del Espíritu Santo, a hospital once located within the sanctuary's grounds, was excavated and its entrance's remains re-inaugurated in a ceremony organised by PROLIMA on August 25, 2026.